Fathom allows you to import divisions to further analyse and report on the performance of different areas of your business.

 - Importing Job and Category Data from MYOB

-Note: Fathom can import a maximum of 20 divisions for a company.
-If you have more than 20 divisions, please see the FAQ at the bottom of the article.
+❗Note: Fathom can import a maximum of 60 divisions for a company from Xero or QBO, and 20 divisions from MYOB.
+If you wish to import more divisions than these limits, please see the FAQ at the bottom of the article.

 Add or remove divisions for an existing company